Fabric Filter: A cloth device that catches dust particles from industrial emissions.

 Functional Equivalent: Term used to describe EPA's decision-making process and its relationship to the environmental review conducted under the National Environmental Policy Act (NEPA).
 A review is considered functionally equivalent when it addresses the substantive components of a NEPA review.

 Fungi: Typically filamentous, eukaryotic, nonchlorophyllic microorganisms.
 Fungi grow on dead or dying organic matter and may also grow on some building materials where excess moisture is present.
-Fungi can cause pungent odours, unsightly stains, and premature bio-deterioration of interior furnishings.
+Fungi can cause pungent odors, unsightly stains, and premature bio-deterioration of interior furnishings.

 Fungicide: Pesticides which are used to control, deter, or destroy fungi.